Skip to Content

 Plan your trip to Mexico with us!
 Get expert travel advice and customized trip-planning itinerary from our local experts on the ground.

-Most people in the restaurant industry in Sayulita can speak English but I sometimes feel like some of them pretend they understood what you are saying then they’ll end up getting the wrong food.
+Most people in the restaurant industry in Sayulita can speak English but I sometimes feel like some of them pretend they understand what you are saying then they’ll end up getting the wrong food.

 Just to make sure you get your vegetarian/vegan meal correctly, here are some phrases you can use.